 Create / Decide / Find

 A global hackathon sponsored and organised by the Women’s Brain Project (WBP) to advance the understanding of sex and gender differences for precision medicine.
+The event took place in January / February 2021.

 - Individual students